 Who was this guy and where had he been all my life?

 She seemed spellbound but also totally in love with the idea that there were guys out there like this.
-She decided she is worthy of a guy like that and with determination she told me, “I’m gonna marry a guy like that.”
+She decided she is worthy of a guy who would protect his eyes for her.
+With determination she told me, “I’m gonna marry a guy like that.”

 I realize now how hypocritical I was in wanting my dream guy to protect his body, protect his mind, pursue christ, and not having any debt and being devilishly handsome would be a nice bonus.
 All the while I assumed I could do as I pleased and expect dream-Jesus-loving-guy to pursue me?